LearnLib/alex/README.md

 From here on, more symbols can be added and learned.

 It can be that the learner has not learned the application correctly, i.e. there is a word in the model that has a different output than the actual application.
-In fact, one can never be a 100% sure, if the model actually represents the system under learning.
+In fact, one can never be a 100% sure if the model actually represents the system under learning.
-How to check for and handle these errors is described in the user manual.
+How to check for and handle these mistakes is described in the user manual.

-If you want to know more about Active Automata Learning in depth, head over to available papers on that topic.
+If you want to know more about Active Automata Learning, you can find some resources at [Google Scholar](https://scholar.google.de/scholar?hl=de&q=active+automata+learning) or the homepage of the [LearnLib](http://learnlib.de/).

 ## Installation and first login